strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/migration-guide-4.1.8+-to-4.1.10.md

 This step is only required if some files in your database have their MIME type set to `null` (see GitHub issue [#12761](https://github.com/strapi/strapi/issues/12761)).

-Based on the file names, the migration script will set the correct mime-type of each file in the database that currently don't have a mime-type.
-The script will automatically be executed by Strapi, only once, at the next launch of Strapi.
+To make sure Strapi can load the Media Library, the following migration script file must be added to `./database/migrations`.
+The script automatically sets MIME types for files that miss one, based on their filename.
+The script will be automatically executed only once at the next launch of Strapi.

 1. Create a file named `2022.05.10T00.00.00.fill-files-mime-type.js` in `database/migrations`
 2. Copy paste the following code in the created file: